 Make the Dressing

-In a large bowl, place 1 quart good=quality mayonnaise like Hellmann's.
+In a large bowl, place 1 quart good-quality mayonnaise such as Hellmann's.
 Add the creamed garlic, 1/2 cup half-and-half and 1 tablespoon dry sherry (not cooking wine).
 Mix well.

 Transfer to airtight container(s) and let the flavors develop at least 24 hours before using.
 The dressing will keep, refrigerated, for at least 2 weeks.